aiidateam/aiida-core/docs/source/get_started/computers.rst

    * **Computer label**: the (user-friendly) name of the new computer instance which is about to be created in the DB (the name is used for instance when you have to pick a computer to launch a calculation on it).
-Names must be unique.
+Labels must be unique.
 This command should be thought as a AiiDA-wise configuration of computer, independent of the AiiDA user that will actually use it.